appcelerator-forks/appersonlabs.RapidDev/README.md

 Development Files
 ----------------
-In your app's project root, you can create a directory called `RapidDev`.
+In your app's project root, you can create a directory called `Development`.
 The contents of this directory will be copied into your build whenever you are using the `--rapiddev`, or `--test` flags.
 This of this as Titaniums platform directories, but just for development.
 This is perfect for unit test files that should never end up in a production app.

 Running unit tests
 ----------------